NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### SideDrawer Navigation

 The `SideDrawer` component is part of the [Professional UI Components]({%slug rich-components %}) suite.
-It enables the user to open a hidden view, i.e. drawer, containing navigation controls or settings from the sides of the screen.
+It enables the user to open a hidden view, i.e. drawer, containing navigation controls, or settings from the sides of the screen.
 There are a lot of navigation patterns that can be implemented using a `SideDrawer`.
 A typical usage would be to add UI controls and have them do one of two things:

 * Forward navigation - get a reference to a navigation `Frame` and navigate in it.
 * Lateral navigation - open a modal view.